JonathanAquino/changelog-pr/README.md

    you merge your PR.
 5. Also if your main/master branch is protected, you'll see in [changelog-pr.yaml](https://github.com/JonathanAquino/changelog-pr/blob/main/.github/workflows/changelog-pr.yaml) that we ask you to use a Personal Access Token for an admin user.
-Unfortunately Changelog PR will run twice after you merge your PR: once for the PR merge and once for the changelog commit.
+Unfortunately Changelog PR will run twice after you merge your PR: once triggered by the PR merge and once triggered by the changelog commit.
 For the regular GITHUB_TOKEN, GitHub Actions is smart enough to not trigger a new action.

 ## Acknowledgements